 - Portfolio/Collection of Work

-Graduates are eligible to apply through the CAO and/or the Higher Education Links Scheme to a range of higher certificate and degree programmes, at Universities, Institutes of Technology and Technological Universities using thier full QQI FET/FETAC Level 5 and Level 6 major awards.
+Although Level 6 is directed more at employment whereas Level 5 is the primary CAO route, Graduates are eligible to apply through the CAO and/or the Higher Education Links Scheme to a range of higher certificate and degree programmes, at Universities, Institutes of Technology and Technological Universities using their full QQI Level 5 and Level 6 major awards.
 Places are not guaranteed and are subject to students meeting certain criteria.
 It is the students' responsibility to consult with the relevant HEI for information on the admissions process, especially if a student is looking for advanced entry into third level.
-Students may also refer to the QQI/FETAC section of the CAO website. www.cao.ie
+Students may also refer to the QQI FET section of the CAO website. www.cao.ie

 Entry into 1st Year

 BSc Veterinary Nursing (DK784)